CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/IGMP-Set-and-Unset-Commands.md

 ## nv set interface \<interface-id\> ip igmp last-member-query-interval

-Configures the maximum response time advertised in IGMP group-specific queries .
+Configures the maximum response time advertised in IGMP group-specific queries.
 You can specify a value between 1 and 255 seconds.

 The default setting is `1`.